Osi-Chidera-John/From-Raw-to-Insights-Financial-Performance-Analysis/README.md

 ## 🎯 Project Overview

 In many organizations, financial data is trapped in messy, inconsistent spreadsheets.
-This project demonstrates the end-to-end process of taking **unstructured financial records**, cleaning them for accuracy, and building an **interactive Power BI dashboard** that reveals the "story" behind the numbers.
+This project demonstrates the end-to-end process of taking **unstructured financial records**, cleaning them for accuracy, and building an **interactive Power BI dashboard** that reveals the story behind the numbers.

 **The Goal:** Provide stakeholders with a clear view of profitability, regional performance, and payment trends to drive data-backed growth and decisions.